adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter3/projection.md

 The `@0` parameter will be replaced by the users SID.

+!!! warn
-> If a user is not logged in (i.e. you forgot to add the `[Authorize]` attribute), the User object will be null and the server will produce a 500 Internal Server Error back to the client.
+    If a user is not logged in (i.e. you forgot to add the `[Authorize]` attribute), the User object will be null and the server will produce a 500 Internal Server Error back to the client.

 This can get a little unwieldy for complex filters, however.
 Since the filters are applied in two different places (and are generally used for validation as well), I like to abstract them into a